 MNAGIL’s initial work will focus on Algeria, Iran, Iraq, Syria, Libya, Yemen, Egypt, Tunisia, Morocco, West Bank & Gaza, Lebanon, Jordan, and Djibouti, and countries of the Gulf Cooperation Council.

-MNAGIL will provide technical support for the design, implementation, and analysis of rigorous impact evaluations and other knowledge-generating activities to integrate lessons into project and policy design.
-The aim is to share evidence of gender-effective policies and programs in other countries with project teams and policymakers.
-Finally, the MNAGIL builds the capacity of operational teams and local stakeholders for evaluation methods and for using results to inform policy through workshops and through collaboration on impact evaluations and other analytical work.
+Technical support: In addition to providing technical support for the design, implementation, and analysis of rigorous impact evaluations and other knowledge generating activities, MNAGIL provides technical support to integrate lessons into project and policy design.
+On the one hand, MNAGIL shares evidence of gender-effective policies and programs in other countries with project teams and policymakers.
+MNAGIL also builds the capacity of operational teams and local stakeholders for evaluation methods and for using results to inform policy through workshops and through collaboration on impact evaluations and other analytical work.

 The MNAGIL works in partnership with units across the World Bank, aid agencies and donors, governments, non-governmental organizations, private sector firms, and academic researchers.
 The funding is supported through the World Bank Group's Umbrella Facility for Gender Equality (UFGE).